csswizardry/csswizardry.github.com/downloads.md

 <a href="./site-speed/" class="btn  btn--positive">Read the <b>FREE</b> ebook</a>

+---

+## Contracts Starter Pack

+A good contract forms the backbone of any trusting, secure, and smooth engagement.
+I have made available my consultancy-specific documentation for download, including Statements of Work, Non-Disclosure Agreements, Master Services Agreements, and more.

+<div class="gumroad-product-embed" data-gumroad-product-id="contracts-starter-pack"><a href="https://csswizardry.gumroad.com/l/contracts-starter-pack">Loading…</a></div>

+---

 ## Questions for Consultants: Useful Questions to Ask Your Clients

 My first ebook comes in at just over 35,000 words.
 It’s a consultants guide to